argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

 ### Fields

 The fields in a dataset consist of one or more data items requiring annotation.
-Currently, Argilla supports plain text and markdown through the `TextField` and images through the `ImageField`, though we plan to introduce additional field types in future updates.
+Currently, Argilla supports plain text and markdown through the `TextField`, images through the `ImageField`, chat formatted data through the `ChatField` and full custom templates through our `CustomField`.

 !!! note
     The order of the fields in the UI follows the order in which these are added to the fields attribute in the Python SDK.